With summer ending in Laurel, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the type you use.
+Furnace filters must be replaced every several months, depending on the kind you use.

 Not sure when you last put in a new one?
-Remove it and hold it up to the light.
-If light isn’t visible, buy a new one.
+Remove it and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside